Middle School TOC hosted by UK

 Here is how to successfully adjust to the online setting:

-Tech determines truth unless your argument is an affront to obvious reality or it's death good.
+Tech determines truth unless it's death good.
 If you tell me to embrace death because life is bad I will vote against you even if you do not go for the argument.
-More broadly, all else equal, I strongly prefer to solve problems without resorting to violence or force, and my voting record reflects this.
+I strongly prefer to solve problems without resorting to violence or force.

 DAs